- About us

 - Research office.
 We expect some of our remote researchers to join us at our offices in London sometime next year.
 We also hope to hire more researchers.

 - Lead researcher.
 Our research team currently lacks a lead researcher with academic experience and management skills.
-We hope that Jesse Clifton will take on this role in mid-2020.

 Review of 2019